hleclerc/Sane_inter/docs/generation/content.md

 ## Compile-time Symbolic computations

+Sane enables at compile-time to get SSA (Single Static Assignment) graphs representations of functions.
+Theses graphs can then be used to create another graph............

-Sane give access to SSA graphs either for reading, modification or creation.
+Sane gives access to SSA graphs formed during the compilation.

-Thus we can for instance get a symbolic representation of what a function does, as we can generate code from the construction of a SSA graph.
+One can for instance get a symbolic representation of what a function does, generate at CT some code from the construction of a SSA graph...

 ```python
 # extract of a function to differentiate at a graph level